Welcome to the Summer Reading Challenge website Help page.

 Click the ‘Surprise Me’ button on the Book Sorter results page to shake up the suggestions.

-Take a look at the Silly Squad Book Collection for books chosen by children and librarians to reflect the Summer Reading Challenge 2020 theme.
+Take a look at the Silly Squad Book Collection for books chosen by children and librarians, for a range of reading ages and levels.

-If your query relates to Summer Reading Challenge activity organised by your local authority library service, please contact them directly, as they are best placed to advise on what is happening this summer in your local area.
+If your query relates to Summer Reading Challenge activity organised by your local authority library service, please contact them directly.
 Your local library service will also be able to help you with any questions on accessing ebooks and audiobooks via their e-lending platforms, on accessing physical books and materials.

 If you are reporting a technical issue with the Summer Reading Challenge website, please be ready to share the following information with us when you get in touch, as it enables us to help you more quickly: